Complete Guide to Selling a House As-Is

 Cons

 • Repairs are still a possibility: You may list your home as-is, but that doesn’t mean a buyer will avoid negotiations.
 You have the latitude to entertain these negotiations.
-For instance, suppose a buyer makes a solid offer and wants a minor repair.
-It might be in your best interest to fix the minor issue.
+To make a sale, it might be in your best interest to fix any minor issues brought up by the buyer.

 Reasons Why You’d Sell a House As-Is